Emily Russell, Baroness Ampthill

-Born Lady Emily Theresa Villiers, she was the third daughter of George Villiers, 4th Earl of Clarendon and his wife, Katherine.
+Born Lady Emily Theresa Villiers, she was the third daughter of George Villiers, 4th Earl of Clarendon and his wife, Katherine (née Grimston, formerly Foster-Barham), eldest daughter of James Grimston, 1st Earl of Verulam.
 She was a bridesmaid to Princess Alexandra of Denmark on the latter's marriage to the Edward, Prince of Wales in 1863.

-On 5 May 1868, she married Odo Russell (son of Lord George Russell) at Watford and they later had six children:
+On 5 May 1868, she married Odo Russell (son of Lord George Russell) at Watford and they had six children: